MSGW2018/A6/education/MOOCs.md

 # MOOCS

-MOOCS or Massive Open Online Courses is an online course aimed at unlimited participation and open access via the web.
+MOOCS or Massive Open Online Courses is an online course aimed at unlimited participation and open access via the[web]( https://en.wikipedia.org/wiki/World_Wide_Web).
 This concept is practically new and it is in the way of transformation and settlement.

 In **The MOOC model for digital practice**, a clear definition of a MOOC can be found: